michaelwoodworth/AMRFinder_scripts/README.md

 ### 8. Figures in R

 These steps walk through production of a gene RPKM lineplot and heatmap.
-Of note, the heatmap step is also a useful way to present presence/absence of gene binary matrix tables from step 6.2 (01_amrfinder_binary_matrix.py).
+Of note, the heatmap step is also a useful way to present presence/absence of gene binary matrix tables from step 6.2 (01_amrfinder_binary_matrix.py) if working with genomes or if gene coverage is not of primary interest.

 - Data needs to be loaded in R with package dependencies (after installation).